Air Travel and Ground Transportation

 General Travel Information

-As the Brazilian Foreign Office bases its actions on reciprocity, visitors from some foreign countries will require a visa which is usually processed within two working days by applying to the nearest Brazilian Embassy or Consulate.
-Requirements for a tourist visa include a passport valid for at least six months from the date of arrival, one passport size photograph and a round trip ticket.
-Most international airlines can advise on visa requirements for tourists.
+As the Brazilian Foreign Office bases its actions on reciprocity, visitors from the some foreign countries, including the United States, will require a visa that is issued prior to traveling.
+Requirements typically include a passport valid for at least six months from the date of arrival, one passport size photograph, and a round trip ticket.
+Please visit your nearest Brazilian embassay or consulate for more information.
+Most international airlines can also advise on visa requirements for tourists.

 The Brazilian monetary unit is the Real (R$).
 The exchange rate available to visitors is published daily in the newspaper along with the commercial dollar rate of the day used in official international business transactions.
 Cash and traveler checks, especially US Dollars, can be exchanged at most banks or exchange houses as well as major hotels.
 All major credit cards are accepted in Brazil and some stores will accept foreign currency.